-ScanEagle can be configured with either an imaging turret in the nose or a blind nose.
-The baseline imaging turret houses an electro-optic (EO) imager or low-wave infrared imager.
-Currently in field evaluations, the next-generation mid-wave infrared imager (MWIR) 3.0 turret enables both EO and MWIR imaging within a single turret .
-The blind nose configuration is ideally suited for carrying ancillary equipment associated with specialty payloads carried in the mid-bay, such as communications relay and electronic warfare payloads.
-Ancillary equipment that may be carried in the blind nose includes antennas and other equipment that may have certain radio frequency interference requirements.
+One example is a blind nose configuration, ideally suited for carrying ancillary equipment associated with specialty payloads carried elsewhere on the aircraft, such as communications relay and electronic warfare payloads.
+Ancillary equipment that may be carried in a blind nose includes antennas and other equipment that may have particular radio frequency interference requirements.

-The Bandit Digital Data Link, which provides secure, encrypted transmission of data to remote video terminals, including ROVER and One System Remote Video Terminal, Video Scout, and Insitu ground control stations and remote video terminals.
+The Bandit DDL provides secure, encrypted transmission of data to remote video terminals, including ROVER and One System Remote Video Terminal, as well as Insitu ground control stations and remote video terminals.
+A breakthrough in encryption technology, Bandit DDL is the first-in-class digital transmission solution to meet encryption requirements mandated by the Office of the Secretary of Defense for sensitive but unclassified information.

 BINGEN, Wash., May 22, 2013 - Insitu announced today that RQ-21A reached Milestone C under the Small Tactical Unmanned Aircraft System (STUAS) contract with Naval Air Systems Command (NAVAIR).
 The achievement will enable the program to transition from the Engineering, Manufacturing and Development (EMD) phase to a Low Rate Initial Production (LRIP) phase and enter initial operational test and evaluation (IOT&E).more